mmichlin66/mmichlin66.github.io/mimcss/guide/style-property-types.md

 - Keyword-based properties.
 These properties use keywords to define their values.
 An example is the `visibility` property, whose allowed values are `visible` or `hidden` or `collapse`.
 - Number-based properties.
 These properties accept numbers usually (but not always) accompanied by a unit specification.
 An example is the `top` property with accepted values such as `4px` or `1.5em` or `10%`.
 - Color properties.
 These properties accept named colors as well as color values specified in the hexadecimal form and as `rgb` and `hsl` functions.
 - Complex value properties.
 These properties accept a list of values usually of different types and often in an arbitrary order.
 Shorthand properties usually belong to this category; for example, the `border` property.
 There are, however, longhand properties with complex values too, for example the `clip-path` property.
 - Multi-value properties.
 These properties accept one or many values of either a simple or a complex type.
 For some properties, such as `animation`, the multiple values are separated by commas while for others, such as `padding`, the values are separated by spaces.

 When deciding what type to use for each individual style property, in addition to the category Mimcss considered the following factors:

 - There are many properties that do not belong strictly to one category.
 For example, the `vertical-align` property can be defined using a number of keyword values but it also accepts a numeric `<length>` value.
-- All properties accept the standard keyword values `initial`, `reset` and `inherit`.
+- All properties accept the standard keyword values `initial`, `unset`, `inherit` and `revert`.
 - All properties can accept the value of a custom CSS property using the `var()` CSS function.
 - Number-based properties must support the numeric functions, such as `min()` and `calc()`.